takumimc/carcar/README.md

 	"deleted": true
 }
 ```
-"deleted": true was return signaling a successful deletion. "deleted":false will return if nothing was deleted
+"deleted": true was returned signaling a successful deletion. "deleted":false will return if nothing was deleted

 ### Appointments Model
 This model contains data pertaining to an appointment and uses technician as a foreign key to the Technician model.